ACT vs. SAT: which should my child take?

 The question that matters more

-Most of the ACT vs. SAT debate is really a proxy for a different question: how much can my child improve, and on which test?
+Most of the ACT vs. SAT debate is a proxy for a different question: how much can my child improve, and on which test?

 A student who scores a 1350 on a cold SAT diagnostic has a different set of considerations than one who scores a 1250.
-The gap between a baseline score and a realistic ceiling, based on where errors are coming from, how much prep time is available, and how the student learns, matters more than which test they choose.
+The gap between a baseline score and a realistic target, based on where errors are coming from, how much prep time is available, and how the student learns, matters more than which test they choose.

 That's the conversation worth having early.
 The test choice follows from it.

-Sharp is built for every student, no matter their starting point — personalized prep at a price that makes sense. getsharp.app
+Sharp is designed for every student, no matter their starting point.

 SAT Tutor & Co-founder